A Quick Guide to Your Toddler’s Speech and Language Development – 12 to 18 Months

 - Use an animated and playful voice.

-- Let your toddler be in charge of the book (it’s okay if she flips through the pages).
+- Let your toddler be in charge of the book (it’s okay if they flip through the pages).

 - Read a favourite book over and over again.